azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL step-by-step - Intelligent analytics.md

     - **Username**: `demouser`

     - **Password**: (your password)

+**Note** If RDP port is blocked in your company network then ask the trainer for the steps to enable Azure Bastion.
+It will take upto 10-13 min to enable it.
+Steps to enable Azure Bastion are not added here.
+Ignore this note otherwise.

 7. Select Yes to connect, if prompted that the identity of the remote computer cannot be verified.